Pacific Southwest, Region 9: Superfund

 - Environmentally Sensitive Area

-Contaminants of Concern (COCs) found in the groundwater at the PGA site include: TCE; chromium; perchloroethylene (PCE); 1,1-Dichloroethylene (1,1 DCE); chloroform; and carbon tetrachloride.
+Contaminants of Concern found in the groundwater at the PGA site include: TCE; chromium; perchloroethylene (PCE); 1,1-Dichloroethylene (1,1 DCE); chloroform; and carbon tetrachloride.
+Contaminated groundwater is actively being treated and is not being used as drinking water; therefore it poses no current risk to residents in the surrounding area.
 Several organic and inorganic compounds were also found in the soils at the site which exceeded AHDS health-based cleanup levels, including: chromium; cadmium; aluminum; copper; TCE; and PCE.
 In addition, concentrations of methyl ethyl ketone (MEK) and acetone were detected as high as 659 mg/kg and 888 mg/kg, respectively, in the northern area of the site.
 Carbon tetrachloride, benzene, TCE, and PCE also exceeded the AHDS guidelines in air samples.
+Current levels of contamination in air and soil on the site do not pose a risk to construction workers, commercial/industrial workers, or trespassers.

 Most of the contaminants identified at PGA can be classified as organic compounds.
-Several of these compounds (e.g. carbon tetrachloride, chloroform, 1,1,1-trichloroethane, PCE, and TCE) may produce liver injury.
-Carbon tetrachloride and chloroform have more serious effects on the liver than TCE and PCE (Doull et al., 1980).
-Carbon tetrachloride, chloroform, PCE, and TCE have been classified by the EPA Carcinogen Assessment Group (CAG) as probable human carcinogens (Group B2) via ingestion (US EPA, 1989).
+Several of these compounds (e.g. carbon tetrachloride, chloroform, 1,1,1-trichloroethane, PCE, and TCE) may produce liver injury at high doses.
+Carbon tetrachloride and chloroform have more serious effects on the liver than TCE and PCE.
+Carbon tetrachloride, chloroform, PCE, and TCE have been classified by the EPA as probable human carcinogens via ingestion.
+Exposures to these compounds at high doses through inhalation may result in central nervous system depression, including anesthesia.
+Other effects may include irritation of the mucous membranes of the nose and throat and irritation to the eyes.

 Inorganic compounds, including metals, were also found at the PGA site.
 Some of the inorganic compounds detected at the site, such as chromium, are much more toxic than others.
 Chromium has been identified in some water samples taken from the site in both the trivalent and hexavalent states.
 Chromium compounds in the trivalent (+3) state are of a low order of toxicity.
-In the hexavalent (+6) state, chromium compounds are irritants and corrosive and can enter the body by ingestion, inhalation, and through the skin (Sittig, 1981).
-Hexavalent chromium may cause liver and kidney damage, internal bleeding, and respiratory disorders (US EPA, 1985b).
-Hexavalent chromium has been designated by the CAG as a human carcinogen (Group A) via inhalation (US EPA, 1989).
-At PGA-South, the chromium speciation in the groundwater is approximatley 80% hexavalent and 20% trivalent.
+Hexavalent chromium may cause liver and kidney damage, internal bleeding, and respiratory disorders and has been designated as a human carcinogen.
+At PGA-South, chromium in the groundwater is approximately 80% hexavalent and 20% trivalent.

 Environmental Risks: Within the PGA site, there are no unique habitats nor any threatened or endangered species.
 Native vegetation is sparse.
 However, located immediately south of the site, the lower Gila River represents the most important riparian habitat in southwestern Arizona.
 Species that inhabit or migrate through the area include four federally listed or endangered species.
 These are: the Brown Pelican (Pelecanus occidentalis), the Yuma Clapper Rail (Rallus longirostris yumanensis), the Peregrine Falcon (Falco peregrinus), and the Bald Eagle (Haliaeetus leucocephalus).
 The PGA area, particularly near the Gila River, supports viable hunting populations of mourning dove, Gambel’s quail, and various waterfowl.
 The area is especially popular for dove hunting and is known to support one of the largest breeding dove colonies in the Southwest.